 Colorado Top Dog does not offer a board and train program.
-We offer board and train tips concerning good companies and reasons why you would hire a trainer.
-The first tip, if there’s equipment added to your program, it would most likely point to a method centered around escape/avoidance.
+We offer tips concerning good board and train companies and reasons why you would hire a trainer.
+If there’s equipment added to your program, the first tip would most likely point to a method centered around escape/avoidance, also known as aversion.
 Do your homework when choosing a trainer.
 Escape/avoidance is a maladaptive coping mechanism characterized by the effort to avoid dealing with a stressor.
 Does high stress make sense for training your pet?
+Especially in a large kennel environment?
 We believe everyone should start using a positive reinforcement method.
 Your dog is family; shouldn’t they be treated appropriately under the best circumstance?
 What should you look for?
 What should you avoid?
 Finally, look to my blog in the future concerning more winning aspects of the right program.

 Board and Train Information

 We offer education for the community and training information in the best interest of your dog.
 Not everyone is a dog trainer.
-Please find the best environment and trainer should you need one.
+Please find the best environment and trainer should you need one for a board and train.
 Your desired training camp’s design should return a well-rounded dog that enjoys going places.
 Fruitful obedience training should be the result.
 Nothing less.

 Dog Training Environment

 Just because the boarding environment is a home or a bonafide facility doesn’t mean it’s set up correctly.
 Therefore, inspecting your dog’s boarding environment is essential to ensure your family member’s welfare.
 Inspect the location thoroughly, including cleanliness and the dog’s ability to be comfortable while under the duress of training.
 Be thorough in your investigation with each prospective dog training business as there is no education or knowledge minimum required to be in the industry.
 It would be best if you asked plenty of questions to ensure your pet’s safety during their training.
 Is there someone on-site with the dogs indefinitely?
+How many dogs are there or potentially there?
 Do the dogs boarding there seem comfortable?
 Do they appear stressed?
 Is it clean?
+Is this a similar environment or location where your dog will live with you (i.e., if you live in the city or suburbs, it would make sense for the training to occur in that environment)?
+Is it up to your standards?
+Are you comfortable with the trainer or trainers?
 Fresh water and hygienic environment for feeding, including the bowls?
 Are they panting heavily and lots of whining and barking?
 Each dog should have a spacious environment during their stay—also, plenty of space to run and enjoy the outdoors.
 A small kennel makes sense during travel in a vehicle, but not for long hours during the daytime.
 Those long hours should include a dog run and, ideally, access to the outside.

 Dog Trainer Experience

 Colorado Top Dog prefers to develop your skillset through private lessons.
 Your skillset is far more critical in the long run.
-With our trainers’ skill sets, they can handle any dog comfortably, in any environment.
-Follow our trainer’s advice and quickly become knowledgeable and competent in handling.
-Remember, your skills will be the only resource available once the dog is back in your care.
+With our trainers’ abilities, they can handle any dog comfortably, in any environment.
+Follow our trainer’s advice and quickly become knowledgeable and competent in handling your dog.
+Remember, your skills will be the only resource available once your pet or working dog is back in your care.
 Your trainer doesn’t come with you on hikes, outings, or walks.
 So jump right in, take some lessons, and be the leader your dog is comfortable following.

 *We require all dogs to have current Rabies, Distemper, and Bordetella vaccinations.